 Criterion 3: Leadership

-The nominee’s leadership in the field of vocational education and training including, but not limited to, positively influencing policy or practice on a state, national or international level.
-This may include Government committees and workgroups, advocacy, senior positions, other training, mentoring or committee participation.
+- The nominee’s leadership in the field of vocational education and training including, but not limited to, positively influencing policy or practice on a state, national or international level.
+This may include leadership roles on Government committees and workgroups, advocacy, senior positions, other training, mentoring or committee participation.
 How have they “made a difference” in some way?

 - Provide examples to demonstrate how the nominee’s leadership positively influences VET and has led to lasting impacts.